Galle Trilingual Inscription

+Discovery

+The tablet was discovered in early 1911 during Public Works Department excavations to lay water mains near Cripps Road in northern Galle, Sri Lanka.
+It was found face down, being used as a cover stone for a culvert.
+British Provincial Engineer H. F. Tomalin oversaw its removal to the Public Works yard in Galle, and it was soon transferred to the Colombo National Museum.
+The inscriptions initially proved difficult to decipher because of its weathered surface, but photographs were taken by Dr. Andreas Nell and sent to experts in Britain and China.
+The discovery was first reported by G. A. Joseph at the annual general meeting of the Ceylon Branch of the Royal Asiatic Society in March 1911, describing it as "the oldest "foreign" lithic record yet found in Ceylon".
+Further analysis was published in Spolia Zeylanica (1913) by E. W. Perera and in Epigraphia Zeylanica (1928–1933) by Senarath Paranavitana.

 Offerings

 1,000 pieces of gold; 5,000 pieces of silver; 50 rolls of embroidered silk in many colours; 50 rolls of silk taffeta, in many colours; 4 pairs of jewelled banners, gold embroidered and of variegated silk, 2 pairs of the same picked in red, one pair of the same in yellow, one pair in black; 5 antique brass incense burners; 5 pairs of antique brass flower vases picked in gold on lacquer, with gold stands; 5 yellow brass lamps picked in gold on lacquer with gold stands; 5 incense vessels in vermilion red, gold picked on lacquer, with gold stands; 6 pairs of golden lotus flowers; 2,500 catties of scented oil; 10 pairs of wax candles; 10 sticks of fragrant incense.

 Date

 The date of 15 February 1409 on the Galle Trilingual Inscription possibly refers to when the trilingual inscription was erected in Galle, indicating that it was put up during the homeward journey of the second voyage.
 If not, the inscription could have been prepared in China and erected between 1410 when the fleet arrived at Galle to 1411 during the third voyage.
 J. J. L. Duyvendak (1939) states that the inscription must have been prepared in China on 15 February 1409 and erected during the third expedition (1409–1411), because he thinks that the 15 February 1409 date is connected to the dates for the conference of honors to two deities, Tianfei (天妃) on 21 January 1409 and Nanhaishen (南海神) on 15 February 1409.